The Anatomy of a Targeted Inbound Marketing Campaign

 Since we started the Technology Campaign in December, 2014, we have published 43 posts on our own blog related to the campaign.
 Each blog post goes in depth on a single topic in the SaaS Marketing for CEOs eBook or discusses related topics such as growth hacking.
 Each post contains a CTA to download the eBook.
 We have been promoting the blog posts and eBook (a total of more than 700 times) via our personal and Kuno Creative social media channels.
 We also have CTAs placed on relevant pages throughout our website.

 We have also launched more than 20 promotional emails to our segmented lists of Technology buyer personas, and these emails have open rates in the range of 40-50 percent and click rates in the range of 15-20 percent, which is at least twice the engagement we normally see with more general emails or campaigns.
 Each email is written to be personal and educational, adding some new information and inviting recipients to learn more via the eBook.
-We use HubSpot workflows and smart lists to make sure our contacts don't receive the same email twice or get inundated with emails from us.
+We use effective inbound marketing strategies to ensure our contacts don’t receive the same email twice or get inundated with emails from us by utilizing HubSpot workflows and smart lists.

 Earned Media